123jimin/voltedit/README.md

 * **Reading and writing KSH and KSON files**
 	* Yes, basic KSH <-> KSON conversion is supported!
-	* Only supports notes, lasers, beat lines, and BPM changes for now.
+		* Only supports notes, lasers, beat lines, and BPM changes are preserved for now.
+	* [Native file system](https://web.dev/native-file-system/) is supported (if enabled via `chrome://flags`)
+		* Ctrl+S actually updates the original ksh/kson file!
+		* Be careful that currently some informations such as camera zooms and FX effects are lost while done on KSH.
 * **Multi-column view using WebGL**
 	* Currently only notes, lasers, and beat lines are visible.
 	* Scrolling view can be done via scrollbar / mouse wheel.
 * **Editing chart**
-	* Currently only inserting BT/FXs and deleting BTs are supported.
+	* Currently, inserting/moving/deleting short FX/BTs are supported.
 	* Full redo/undo support for most edit operations.
 	* Editor settings are saved via `localStorage`.
 	* Ribbon UI available.